dack8484/babygrand/README.md

 # babygrand
-Baby Grand keyboard, designed by me.
+Baby Grand, a keyboard, designed by me.
 It's a 31-key, alpha-staggered, choc only caseless board. i believe both versions have been tested.
 kle: